mdtoyNOAA/UGWP/README.md

-# GSL_gwd_physics
+# UGWP
-This repository contains gravity wave physics parameterizations developed at NOAA/GSL.
+This repository contains the "Unified Gravity Wave Physics (UGWP)" parameterizations developed at NOAA.